hepix-virtualisation/vmcaster/README.md

 UUID's are used for the imagelist "dc:identifier" and also images "dc:identifier".
 These UUID's should be globally unique and consequently the UUID should be generated using a UUID generator using suitable seeds.
-With Debian I use the following UUID generator.
+With Debian, Redhat and Scientific Linux I use the following UUID generator.

     $ uuidgen
     70d9816a-2f6b-4aea-9412-16716b7539b7